Doping at the Olympic Games: 2010 Vancouver

-On 23 December 2016, the IOC stated that it will re-analyse all samples from Russian athletes at the Olympic Winter Games of Vancouver 2010.
+On 23 December 2016, the IOC stated that it would re-analyse all samples from Russian athletes at the Olympic Winter Games of Vancouver 2010.
 In October 2017, the IOC stated that one sole athlete was caught from retests of doping samples from the Vancouver 2010 Winter Olympic Games.
 Biathlete Teja Gregorin was confirmed as this athlete by the International Biathlon Union.
 A total of 1195 samples from Vancouver 2010 (70% of the 1700 available) were reanalyzed.
 This included all medalists and all of the 170 Russian athletes.
 The IOC requested all Russian samples from the 2010 Games be retested after the publication of the McLaren Report.
-Russia's disappointing performance at Vancouver (11th in gold medal table with a total of 3 golds) is cited as the reason behind the implementation of a doping scheme alleged to have been in operation at major events such as the 2014 Games at Sochi.
+Russia's disappointing performance at Vancouver (11th in gold medal table with a total of 3 golds) is cited as the reason behind the expansion of a doping scheme alleged to have been in operation at major events such as the 2014 Games at Sochi.